18F/18f.gsa.gov/_posts/2016-08-11-holly-allen-helping-engineer-a-better-18F.md

 On a different level, I knew that I would come in and learn about government process but the size, scope, and complexity of that was surprising to me.
-That sounds naive but there is no end to what you could learn about how government works and it’s a separate skillset, and I like that I’m learning that that’s a thing.
+That sounds naive but there is no end to what you could learn about how government works, and it’s a separate skillset, and I like that I’m learning that that’s a thing.
 It gives me a better appreciation that we can’t just rush into “fix things.”
 We have to learn the policies, and we have to create solutions together with our agency